Cosmicflows-4: FP Distances to Early-type Galaxies

-Just as multiple acquisitions of a distance to a spiral galaxy with photometry and rotation curve information are highly correlated, so it is the case with multiple applications of the Fundamental Plane to early type galaxies.
-Hence, as an initial step we bind all the Fundamental Plane sub-samples into a joint sample.
-The same methodology as discussed in \S \ref{sec:bayesianMerge} is adopted to combine the distances of the FP catalogs of this study: ``SDSS", ``6dFGSv", ``smac", ``enear" and ``efar".
+Just as multiple acquisitions of a distance to a spiral galaxy with photometry and rotation curve information are highly correlated, so it is the case with multiple applications of the Fundamental Plane to early-type galaxies.
+Hence, as an initial step we bind all the FP subsamples into a joint sample.
+The same methodology as discussed in \S \ref{sec:bayesianMerge} is adopted to combine the distances of the FP catalogs of this study: SDSS, 6dFGSv, smac, enear and efar.

-As noted at the introduction of \S\ref{sec:FP}, there is only the tiniest overlap of 41 cases between ``6dFGSv", which is entirely restricted to negative declinations, and ``SDSS", which is limited to the north galactic and celestial pole caps, dipping slightly into the celestial south to $\delta = -3.7^{\circ}$.
-Consequently, the ``smac", ``enear" and ``efar" samples play the important roles of providing scaling links between the two large samples.
-Specifically, ``smac" provides 118 and 90 links with ``SDSS" and ``6dFGSv" respectively, ``enear" provides 75 and 41 respectively, and ``efar" provides 28 and 41 respectively.
-Collectively, these three smaller samples provide 367 overlaps with ``SDSS" and 200 overlaps with ``6dFGSv".
+As noted in the introduction of \S\ref{sec:FP}, there is only the tiniest overlap of 41 cases between 6dFGSv, which is entirely restricted to negative declinations, and SDSS, which is limited to the north galactic and celestial pole caps, dipping slightly into the celestial south to $\delta = -3.7^{\circ}$.
+Consequently, the smac, enear and efar samples play the important roles of providing scaling links between the two large samples.
+Specifically, smac provides 118 and 90 links with SDSS and 6dFGSv respectively, enear provides 75 and 41 respectively, and efar provides 28 and 41 respectively.
+Collectively, these three smaller samples provide 367 overlaps with SDSS and 200 overlaps with 6dFGSv.

-The 3.5$\sigma$ rejection criterion is used to identify two outliers in ``enear", one in ``smac" and 17 in ``6dFGSv" sub-samples.
+The 3.5$\sigma$ rejection criterion is used to identify two outliers in enear, one in smac and 17 in the 6dFGSv subsamples.
 These cases are removed prior to the subsequent calculations.

-With the interlacing of FP samples, the ``SDSS" distances are taken as the reference of comparisons, whence $\Delta \mu_{SDSS} = 0$ by our convention.
+With the interlacing of FP samples, the SDSS distances are taken as the reference of comparisons, whence $\Delta \mu_{SDSS} = 0$ by our convention.
 The posterior distribution of the offset parameters ($\Delta \mu_s$) are explored with our MCMC procedure in a similar fashion to that explained in \S \ref{sec:bayesianMerge}.
-Figure \ref{fig:mcmc_fp} illustrates the posterior distributions of the moduli offsets of ``6dFGSv", ``smac", ``enear" and ``efar" sub-samples from ``SDSS".
-It is to be appreciated that, while the zero-point of the SDSS sample was set to be in approximate agreement with {\it Cosmicflows-4} distances \citep{2022MNRAS.515..953H}, it remains to receive further adjustment in the coupling with the full complement of methodologies described further along.
+Figure \ref{fig:mcmc_fp} illustrates the posterior distributions of the moduli offsets of 6dFGSv, smac, enear and efar subsamples from SDSS.
+It is to be appreciated that while the zero-point of the SDSS sample was set to be in approximate agreement with {\it Cosmicflows-4} distances \citep{2022MNRAS.515..953H}, it remains to receive further adjustment in the coupling with the full complement of methodologies described further along.
 In particular, the union between methodologies afforded by group memberships will be exploited.